projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_nuc.rst

       $ sudo cp <path-to-kernel-image-built-in-step1>/bzImage /boot/

-Update ACRN hypervisor Image
+Update ACRN hypervisor image
 ****************************

 #.
-Before building the ACRN hypervisor, you need to figure out the I/O
+Before building the ACRN hypervisor, find the I/O address of the serial
-   address of the serial port, and the PCI BDF addresses of the SATA controller and the USB controllers on the NUC.
+   port and the PCI BDF addresses of the SATA controller nd the USB controllers on the NUC.
 Enter the following command to get the I/O addresses of the serial port.
-The NUC supports one serial port ttyS0.
+The NUC supports one serial port, **ttyS0**.
-   You'll need to connect the serial port to the development workstation, in order to access the ACRN serial console to switch between pre-launched VMs:
+   Connect the serial port to the development workstation in order to access the ACRN serial console to switch between pre-launched VMs:

    .. code-block:: none